andycon/mvpc/code/LAB2_TUTORIAL.md

     return np.array([mu_corr]).reshape((1,1))
 ```

-In order to run the ISC RDM searchlight we can put it all together in a script:
+In order to run the ISC RDM searchlight we can put it all together in a
+[script][3]:

 ```python
 from load_ds import load